 Certainly you can influence and shape your brand.
 That, in fact, is the goal of marketing.
 But your reputation in the communities you have chosen is your brand.
 Remember, too, that we all have a brand.
 You don’t have to own the travel company you work for to have a brand.
 As an individual travel planner, your clients have opinions about who you are and how good you are at what you do.

 A brand is a promise of quality.
 A brand is a shortcut for what you stand for as a travel practitioner.
-So as we discuss the most visible aspect of your brand this week, think beyond appearances to promises.
+Think beyond appearances to promises.
 It’s important to have a great looking visual system.

 It’s more important to keep your promises.